Schedule

 here for Kishrei Kehillah

 Sefer Torah Campaign: On Oct.
 7, Aviya Genut zk”l, the beloved sister of our bat sheirut leumi shelicha Aniam Genut, lost her life in Hamas’ terrorist attack.
-The Genut family in dealing with this unfathomable tragic loss has commissioned a Sefer Torah to be written in Aviya’s memory and to be dedicated in Israel next Simchat Torah.
-Please help us generate a holy memory of blessing by contributing to this important campaign.
-All contributions, large and small, are welcome.
-For those who wish to donate through their donor advised fund please email the shul office with the details of the intended contribution.
-See flier.
-Click here to donate:
+The Genut family has commissioned a Sefer Torah to be written in Aviya’s memory and to be dedicated in Israel next Simchat Torah.
+To donate to this important project, please click here: www.jgive.com/new/en/usd/donation-targets/115223.